BogiHsu/WG-WaveNet/README.md

 ## Training
 1. Download [LJ Speech](https://keithito.com/LJ-Speech-Dataset/).
 In this example it's in `data/`

-2. For training Tacotron2, run the following command.
+2. For training, run the following command.

 ```bash
 python3 train.py --data_dir=<dir/to/dataset> --ckpt_dir=<dir/to/models>